OOD Link Prediction Generalization Capabilities of Message-Passing GNNs in Larger Test Graphs: Introduction

 \paragraph{Contributions.} In this work we study inductive OOD link prediction tasks for larger test graphs using permutation-equivariant node and pairwise embeddings, $\Thetaone$ and $\Thetatwo$, respectively.
-Our work makes the following contributions: \begin{enumerate}[leftmargin=*]\item We provide a theoretical framework defining OOD inductive link prediction tasks, where test graphs are significantly larger than training graphs. \item We show that structural node embeddings from message-passing GNNs can fail in OOD link prediction tasks if the test graph (from the same graph family) is significantly larger than the training graph. \item We propose a new family of structural pairwise embeddings, denoted \twogMPNNs, that can provably perform the above OOD task. \item We provide non-asymptotic bounds on the convergence of node and pairwise \gMPNNs embeddings to an easy-to-analyze continuous model.
+Our work makes the following contributions: \begin{enumerate}[leftmargin=*] \item We provide a theoretical framework defining OOD inductive link prediction tasks, where test graphs are significantly larger than training graphs. \item We show that structural node embeddings from message-passing GNNs can fail in OOD link prediction tasks if the test graph (from the same graph family) is significantly larger than the training graph.
+Our work fills {\em an important gap in the literature}, where \citet{DBLP:conf/icml/BevilacquaZ021} studied the OOD capabilities of GNNs for {\em graph classification} using random graph models.
+Our work studies the OOD capabilities of GNNs for {\em inductive link prediction} in a similar setting. \item We propose a new family of structural pairwise embeddings, denoted \twogMPNNs, that can provably perform the above OOD task. \item We provide non-asymptotic bounds on the convergence of pairwise \gMPNNs embeddings.
 Extensive empirical experiments using stochastic block models (SBMs~\citep{snijders1997estimation}) validate our theoretical results.
 Our work focuses on providing a theoretical understanding of the challenges of OOD link prediction tasks rather than propose real-world link prediction tasks and compare baselines.
-However, we believe that our work lays the theoretical foundation (and challenges) for future application-focused works. \end{enumerate} Our work fills {\em an important gap in the literature}, where \citet{DBLP:conf/icml/BevilacquaZ021} studied the OOD capabilities of GNNs for {\em graph classification} using random graph models.
-Our work studies the OOD capabilities of GNNs for {\em inductive link prediction} in a similar setting.
+However, we believe that our work lays the theoretical foundation (and challenges) for future application-focused works. \end{enumerate}